Get Inspired: How to get into football

 |Is there a family option?||Family Fun Days run throughout the year to encourage families to take part in football-related activities.|

-Football provides a truly extensive variety of physical exercise.
-Players run, kick, dodge, sprint and jump, and constantly twisting and turning your body increases endurance, promotes agility and develops physical coordination.
-Football also promotes teamwork on and off the pitch, as many teams socialise together.
-It's a simple, fast-moving and exciting team game which showcases amazing skill, agility and athleticism.
+Football gives you an all-round workout.
+Players run, kick, dodge, sprint and jump, and constantly twisting and turning your body increases endurance, promotes agility and develops physical co-ordination.

 Coaching and volunteering